-A cozy soup for those transitioning seasons with butternut squash, zucchini, red lentils, and rice.
+A cozy lentil rice soup for those transitioning seasons with butternut squash, zucchini, red lentils, and brown rice.
 Vegan, simple, and perfect for chilly days.

 I’m a bit frustrated with these pictures and Graham said “soup is chaotic, that’s just how it is – you can’t have lentils lined up in perfect rows” and you know what?
 A little chaos is okay, and I’m okay with embracing that in my soup and my life, hah.
 I was a bit run off my feet and ended up doing the photos as the sun was setting, so a bit more organization probably wouldn’t have hurt this time.

 - 1 small / 500 grams butternut squash, cut into 3cm pieces

 - 1 medium / 300 grams zucchini, cut into 2cm pieces